 There are numerous types of police misconduct that officers can engage in.
 Many do not know this, but police officers do not have to be on the job in order to be guilty of misconduct.
 Here are some common types of police misconducts.
+If you believe you were in an incident involving police misconduct, then please reach out to our law office today.

 Racial profiling is when a police officer uses someone's race or ethnicity as a justification for suspecting that person of committing a crime.
 This is often a case of police officers using racial stereotypes and their own inherent biases to uphold the law in their skewed viewpoint.
 This is a rampant issue across the country and unfortunately happens to minorities everywhere.